Whatsapp Icon

 • Sun Exposure: Vitamin D is often called the "sunshine vitamin" because the body produces it when the skin is directly exposed to sunlight.
 Spending time in natural sunlight is one of the most natural and efficient ways to boost your Vitamin D levels.

 • Diet: Incorporating Vitamin D-rich foods into your diet is another way to increase your levels.
-Some vegetarian sources of Vitamin D include fortified foods like orange juice, cereal, and plant-based milk, mushrooms, and supplements.
+Some vegetarian sources of Vitamin D include fortified foods like orange juice, cereal, plant-based milk, mushrooms, and supplements.

 • Supplements: If dietary adjustments and sun exposure are not sufficient, Vitamin D supplements might be recommended by your healthcare provider.